Takuhatsu/oxcryptopunks-image-generator/README.md

 ## Chapter 6: _How to populate a NFT collection with different types -_
 ![alt text](https://github.com/Takuhatsu/nft-image-generator/blob/main/instruction-add-files/oxpunk0091.png "OxCryptoPunk #91") ![alt text](https://github.com/Takuhatsu/nft-image-generator/blob/main/instruction-add-files/oxpunk0084.png "OxCryptoPunk #84") ![alt text](https://github.com/Takuhatsu/nft-image-generator/blob/main/instruction-add-files/oxpunk7748.png "OxCryptoPunk #7748") ![alt text](https://github.com/Takuhatsu/nft-image-generator/blob/main/instruction-add-files/oxpunk1210.png "OxCryptoPunk #1210") ![alt text](https://github.com/Takuhatsu/nft-image-generator/blob/main/instruction-add-files/oxpunk0815.png "OxCryptoPunk #815") ![alt text](https://github.com/Takuhatsu/nft-image-generator/blob/main/instruction-add-files/oxpunk6848.png "OxCryptoPunk #6848")

+If we want all characters to be, let's say, _pigeons_, we need to match `numberOfCombinations` and `maxSupply` from `config.js`, then run `generateCombinations.js`.
+But what if we want 6000 males, 3780 females, 99 pigeons, 88 zombies, 24 apes, and 9 aliens?
+This how we made it for OxCRYPTOPUNKS™:

+1. Set up `config.js` files to read folders for _male_ characters.  `maxSupply` should be set to 10000, and `numberOfCombinations` to 6000.
+2. After we ran `generateCombinations.js`, assuming that `list-of-layers.json` for males already done, we're getting 6000 unique combinations.
+Each combination receives a random number from 0 to 10000 (`maxSupply`).
+It's made for random population, so we don't have a burger of only male-characters, then only female-characters in a row.
+3. Then we modify `config.js` file to switch it to female-characters, change `numberOfCombinations` to 3800 (`maxSupply` should be left the same), generate a new `list-of-layers.json`, and run `generateCombinations2.js`.

+> **Note:** When we run generateCombinations2.js, the code checks which numbers were already assigned, and assigns available numbers from 0 to maxSupply.